sachinanm/Tutle_GUI_Hirst-Painting-Project/README.md

 To create our spot painting, we'll follow these steps:
 1. Extract colors from an image using the Colorgram package.
 2. Use the Turtle module to draw 25 random colored dots on the canvas.
+3. this is based on x and y axis , where x=0 remain same and just y cahnges  after certain n repetation in the line(the the cordinates changes )
-3. Enjoy the beautiful artwork that we've recreated with Python!
+4. Enjoy the beautiful artwork that we've recreated with Python!

 ## Beware of the Whites! ⚪